Bidirectional Attention as a Mixture of Continuous Word Experts: Introduction

 Finally, the connection between bidirectional attention and \gls{CBOW}+\gls{MoE} empowers us to theoretically characterize when linear word analogies (e.g. $\mathrm{king} - \mathrm{man} + \mathrm{woman} \approx \mathrm{queen}$) can be present in its word embeddings.
-We draw on a classical finding in \citet{levy2014neural}: the similarity between two tokens from word2vec embeddings is equal to their pointwise mutual information~\citep{church1990word}, provided that the embeddings have sufficient dimensionality and the models were trained using the \gls{SGNS} objective.
-This result enables us to analyze the embeddings of bidirectional attention, given their connections to \gls{CBOW}.
+We draw on a classical finding in \citet{levy2014neural}: the similarity between two tokens from word2vec embeddings is equal to their pointwise mutual information~\citep{church1990word}, provided that the embeddings have sufficient dimensionality and the models are trained using the \gls{SGNS} objective.
+This result enables us to analyze the embeddings of bidirectional attention through its connection to \gls{CBOW}.
 Adopting the paraphrasing argument of \citet{allen2019analogies} for \gls{SGNS}, we characterize the conditions under which both \gls{CBOW} and attention-based embeddings exhibit linear word analogies.
-We show that bidirectional attention can require much stronger assumptions to exhibit linear word analogies than its non-attention predecessors.
+We show that bidirectional attention can require much stronger conditions than its non-attention predecessors.
 These results partially explain the empirical observations that bidirectional attention may not always achieve meaningful improvements over classical word embeddings in capturing abstract and complex relationships~\citep{ushio2021bert}.

-\parhead{Contributions.} We prove that bidirectional attention, upon reparametrization, is equivalent to \gls{CBOW} with \gls{MoE} weights.
-Moreover, bidirectional attention with multiple heads and multiple layers is equivalent to stacked MoEs and a mixture of MoEs, respectively.
-This statistical interpretation with \gls{MoE} partially explains the power of bidirectional attention in handling heterogeneous data.
-Further, it suggests an immediate extension of bidirectional attention to categorical tabular data.
-Across empirical studies, we found that this extension outperforms existing tabular algorithms or tabular extensions of attention in \gls{OOD} generalization.
-Finally, we leverage this statistical perspective of attention to characterize the presence of linear word analogies in attention-based word embeddings.
-We show that bidirectional attention can require much stronger assumptions to exhibit linear word analogies than its non-attention predecessors.
-These results align with the empirical observations that bidirectional attention can sometimes perform worse in complex analogy tasks than classical word embeddings.

 \parhead{Related work.} Our work draws on three themes around attention-based models.